saw/node-itwinkle/README.md

 BGR.
 Each color is only 4 bits (0-f) but the format seems to support eight bits and ignores the value of the first digit, so it is always 0.

+To see this in use in a simple web app checkout https://github.com/saw/lightctrl

 ```
 $ npm install --save node-itwinkle